codarrenvelvindron/codarren.github.io/_drafts/Converting_nested_list_to_list_python.md

 ```
 That solution was ridiculously simple and somehow took me an hour to find out...

-You are most welcome !
+And you are welcome !

 ## \ Codarren /